 While you'll need to explore to find new parts of Tsushima initially, once you've discovered an area or point of interest, you'll be able to return to it with Fast Travel.
 It's worth talking to merchants you meet, as one may give you a special outfit that can aid you in your journey and even help you discover hidden secrets.

 While Jin can wear many outfits, not all of them are simply to give him a new look.
-Each armor offers unique stats and advantages, so it’s always worth considering the right attire for any given moment.
-Even after you’ve unlocked a specific armor, you can upgrade it to strengthen its effects, or purchase new dyes to change its appearance and match your favorite style.
+Each armour offers unique stats and advantages, so it's always worth considering the right attire for any given moment.
+Even after you've unlocked a specific armour, you can upgrade it to strengthen its effects, or purchase new dyes to change its appearance and match your favourite style.

 Combat in Ghost of Tsushima can be surprisingly brutal if you're not prepared.
 Even common enemies can defeat Jin with just a few strikes, so it's always worth being on guard.
 Look for visual and audio cues that signal an enemy attack and turn the tables to your advantage.